IBM/flocker-driver/README.md

 ## Prerequisites
 The following components are required before using the plug-in:

 1. Install Flocker.
 2. Install and configure Beta release of IBM Spectrum Control Base Edition 3.2.0.
-3. Configure storage connectivity (iSCSI or FC) and multipathing.
+3. Configure storage connectivity and multipathing.

 **1. Install Flocker**

-See the instructions on how to install Flocker on your nodes at [Flocker](https://clusterhq.com/flocker/getting-started).
+See the instructions on how to install Flocker on your nodes at [Flocker](https://flocker.readthedocs.io/en/latest/).

-**2. Installing and configuring IBM Spectrum Control Base Edition** The IBM Storage plug-in for Flocker communicates with the IBM storage systems through IBM Spectrum Control Base Edition 3.2.0 Beta (the GA version will be available soon).
+**2. Installing and configuring IBM Spectrum Control Base Edition**

+The IBM Storage plug-in for Flocker communicates with the IBM storage systems through IBM Spectrum Control Base Edition 3.2.0 Beta (the GA version will be available soon).

 To participate in the IBM Spectrum Control Base Edition 3.2.0 Beta program, send email to bshay@il.ibm.com or contact your IBM representative.
 See [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/STWMS9/landing/IBM_Spectrum_Control_Base_Edition_welcome_page.html) for general instructions on how install and configure Spectrum Control Base Edition software.

 After IBM Spectrum Control Base Edition is installed, do the following :
-1. Log into Spectrum Control Base Edition server at https://SCBE_IP_address:8440.
+* Log into Spectrum Control Base Edition server at https://SCBE_IP_address:8440.
-1. Add a Flocker interface.
+* Add a Flocker interface.
 Note: The Flocker interface username and the password will be used later, when creating and editing the agent.yml file.
-2. Add the IBM storage systems to be used with the Flocker plug-in.
+* Add the IBM storage systems to be used with the Flocker plug-in.
-3. Create a single or multiple services with required storage capacities and capabilities.
+* Create a single or multiple services with required storage capacities and capabilities.
-3. Delegate at least one storage service to the Flocker interface.
+* Delegate at least one storage service to the Flocker interface.

-**3. Configuring storage connectivity and multipathing** The plug-in supports FC or iSCSI connectivity to the storage systems.
+**3. Configuring storage connectivity and multipathing**

+The plug-in supports FC or iSCSI connectivity to the storage systems.
 - Install OpeniSCSI and SCSI utilities.
     * Ubuntu